Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   these two common workflows are presented
   as separately in different profiles.

+  Nevertheless, when using the Common Media Application  Format for the [=media objects=] some level of compatibility between the profiles can be achieved.

    <pre>

-  Diagram 3: Streaming workflow with fragmented MPEG-4 ingest in profile 1 (CMAF/fmp4 ingest)
+  Diagram 3: Streaming workflow with CMAF ingest

   ============       ==============      ==============
   || live   ||ingest ||  Media   || HLS  || Content  ||  HLS